ctb/titus-blog/src/2015-ngs-course-applications.rst

 Here are some statistics from this year's applications to the `NGS course <http://bioinformatics.msu.edu/ngs-summer-course-2015>`__.
+Briefly, this is a two-week workshop on sequence analysis at the command line and in the cloud.

+The short version is that demand remains high:

 ====   ====================== ===========================
 Year   Number of applications Note